 Drones can be controlled remotely, often from a smartphone or tablet.
 They can take pictures or video, record short videos and listen to recordings of people's conversations, surroundings or movements.

 Drones are made of many different things.
 From plastics to batteries to electronics to transmission systems usually make up a typical drone.
+The main elements that make a drone fly are propellers, motors, electronics and flight controls.

 Most drones are equipped with some form of Global Navigational Satellite System (GNSS).